sam-pop/CLI-storefront/README.md

 `node bamazonManager.js` - for the Manager view.

-`node bamazonSupervisor.js` - for theSupervisor view.
+`node bamazonSupervisor.js` - for the Supervisor view.

 ---